SRC Pathways to Success Program

 How to Apply

-Applications to SRC Pathways can be submitted through DOEE’s Surface and Groundwater System starting on May 19, 2025.
-DOEE and CWP will begin reviewing applications on June 18, 2025, and will award grants on a rolling basis while funds are available.
+Applications to SRC Pathways can be submitted through DOEE’s Surface and Groundwater System starting on June 9, 2025.
+DOEE and CWP will begin reviewing applications received by July 11, 2025, and will award grants on a rolling basis while funds are available.

 SRC Pathways Email Updates